The Premier League’s Elite Player Performance Plan was introduced in 2012 with the aim of producing more and better homegrown players.

 The Education department also oversees and monitors clubs full-time, hybrid and part-time training models to ensure that the academic progression of players is maintained.

-The education programme, which was given an ‘Outstanding’ rating by Ofsted, the Office for Standards in Education and was subsequently awarded Beacon Provider status, consists of the following areas.
+The education programme, which was given an ‘Outstanding’ rating by Ofsted in both 2010 and 2017, consists of the following areas.

-The EMS will allow key data to be updated on the Academy Player’s Performance Clock and enable clubs to record the educational progression and attainment for all its Academy Players
+The LMS will allow key data to be updated on the Academy Player’s Performance Clock and enable clubs to record the educational progression and attainment for all its Academy Players

 They are responsible for monitoring the delivery and quality of the Apprenticeship programme and for educational aspects around the club’s full-time and hybrid (school release) training models.